+Our plea falls upon deaf ears.
+We know this.
 This is how it usually plays — this is, honest to God, a real-life example:

-- The Chargor assigns and agrees to assign absolutely, subject to the proviso for re-assignment on redemption, all of its rights in respect of the Assigned Receivables, together with the benefit of any security granted to the Chargor thereof (and together in all cases, for the avoidance of doubt, with the proceeds thereof).
+The chargor assigns and agrees to assign absolutely, subject to the proviso for re-assignment on redemption, all of its rights in respect of the assigned receivables, together with the benefit of any security granted to the chargor thereof (and together in all cases, for the avoidance of doubt, with the proceeds thereof).

-Do you feel reinvigorated with clarity and certainty, readers?
+Do you feel reinvigorated with clarity, readers?

 Poor old Descartes never figured that out, but found himself — at least as a thinking thing — and he found God, too — well, he thought he did — along the way, so his day wasn’t totally wasted.

 Yet, what is doubt?
 What is this existential flummery, that fogs our interior on even the sunniest day?
-Whence that numbing smoke that more thickly fills our mortal cockpit, day by day?
+Whence that numbing smoke, that more thickly fills our mortal cockpit, day by day?

-Doubt avoidance as the job description
+Doubt-avoidance as the job description

 One might make the case that the entire role of a commercial solicitor can be boiled down to “avoiding destructive doubt” that undermines commercial relationships.
 That’s the day job.
-Now there may be some nugatory regulatory cross-checking required, to be sure, but as regulation is typically designed not to be flakey or ambiguous — an ambition it does sometimes fall short of, I grant you — the job of advising on it ought not be the one that keeps home fires burning.
+Now there may be some nugatory regulatory cross-checks required, to be sure, but as regulation is typically designed not to be flakey or ambiguous — an ambition it does sometimes fall short of, I grant you — the job of advising on it ought not be the one that keeps home fires burning.

 Not all doubt is destructive.
 We must contrast destructive doubt with a kind of high-functioning doubt that is healthy in a commercial relationship — that keeps the the passion aflame; keeps hearts aflutter, keeps the parties surprising each other with flowers and romantic candle-lit dinners every now and then, and is not really the solicitor’s job to poke her nose into that.
 Removing that kind we call not doubt “avoidance” but doubt “evasion”. it goes beyond the prudent optimisation of one’s commercial affairs that every merchant is entitled to.
 Doubt evasion is a far more serious matter.